Best Music Festivals in Europe 2026

 Type: City Festival

-Line-up Highlights: Lewis Capaldi, Pitbull, Kesha
+Line-up Highlights: Lewis Capaldi, Conan Gray, Pitbull, Kesha

-Set in the heart of Roundhay Park, one of Europe’s largest city parks, Roundhay Festival is still shrouded in mystery, with only headliners Lewis Capaldi and Pitbull confirmed so far.
+Set in the heart of Leeds in one of Europe’s largest city parks, Roundhay Festival is still shrouded in mystery, with only headliners Lewis Capaldi and Pitbull confirmed so far.
 For now, it looks set to act as the northern counterpart to BST Hyde Park, with early indications suggesting line-ups will mirror the London event.
 Despite the limited details, the festival promises the same mix of big-name spectacle and carefully curated supporting acts, all within the open green space of Roundhay Park.

 Mad Cool Festival